-Now that we know what Progressive Web Apps (PWAs) are, we can dive a little deeper and talk about those key features that differentiate them from a native mobile app and set them apart from a regular web experience.
+Now that we know what Progressive Web Apps (PWAs) are, we can dive a little deeper and talk about those key features that differentiate them from a native mobile app and a regular web experience.

 Top 7 Features and Advantages of PWAs

 Progressive Web Apps are designed to load nearly instantly and reliably, even if you are under uncertain network conditions.